BrendanHiggins/BrendanHiggins.github.io/_draft_notes.md

 * I Published a book!

 * I published a game!

+* Blog living in the moment, embracing the fact that life is beautiful and you only have so much time in the day to do everything: dreams and all. if heaven is real: Blog: too many things I want to do

 * Books 'Reading More' vs Book Reviewing Journey-> Bullet Book